David Determines to Serve The Lord No Matter What

 Commentary

-This is one of the greatest Hymns of invitation that David ever composed for all the people to join him in praise (vv.
+This is one of the greatest hymns of invitation that David ever composed, to all the people to join him in praise (vv.
 1-3).
-Looking over his past experrience he is determined that from now on he will praise the Lord no matter what happens to him.
-He asks the Lord to save him and he will keep his eyes on the Lord (vv.
+Looking over his past experiences he is determined that from now on he will praise the Lord no matter what happens to him.
+He asks the Lord to save him and to help keep his eyes on the Lord (vv.
 4-5).
 He said he was a nobody but, when he prayed, the Lord heard him and saved him (v.
 6).
-He is brought into a full realization that God protects (v.
-7).
-Who knows how often we have been protected or delivered from harm by an angel assigned to guard us.
+He is brought into a full realization that God protects (v.7).

 Application